My Explore NH in the Fall Bucket List

 The Mount Washington Cog Railway

 If you’re not interested in taking your car to the summit of Mt.
 Washington, the Cog Railway is another fabulous option.
 This is a 3-hour round-trip scenic train ride to the top of the mountain.
-The 360 degree views include surrounding areas including 5 states, Canada and the Atlantic Ocean.
+The 360 degree views include surrounding areas including 5 states, Canada and the Atlantic Ocean and make a great fall bucket list idea.
 I can’t wait to try this ride too.
 What a great way to explore NH!

 Plant flower bulbs

-Every year I love to add more tulip and daffodil bulbs to my garden.
+Every year in my October bucket list, I love to add more tulip and daffodil bulbs to my garden.
 It’s frustrating to me that it takes years to fill in to where I’m completely satisfied with my perennial gardens, but I’m gaining on it.
 Even though he’s not a fan, I’m so thankful that my husband is willing to humor me with my love of flowers.

 Beef up on your gratitude